BurbSec/JohnnyBot/README.md

   - Link expires after 30 minutes

 ### 20. Mass Permission Management Commands
-**Description:** Clone permissions between categories, channels, or roles.
-All commands remove existing permissions from the destination before copying new ones.
+**Description:** Mass clone or clear permissions.
+All copy commands remove existing permissions from the destination before copying new ones.

+*Note:The bot cannot manage roles which are at the same level or above any roles the bot has.
+Also, Discord blocks bots from managing permissions for roles that have moderator capabilities.
+You will have to manage these manually*

 - **`/clone_category_permissions`, `/clone_channel_permissions`, `/clone_role_permissions`** - Clone permissions from a source to a destination
   - `source_*`: Source category, channel or role to copy permissions from
   - `destination_*`: Destination category, channel or role to copy permissions to
-  - *Note: The bot cannot manage (clone) roles which are at the same level or above any roles the bot has*
-  - *Note: Discord blocks bots from manging permissions for roles that have moderator capabilites.
-You will have to manage these manually*

 - **`/clear_category_permissions`, `/clear_channel_permissions`, `/clear_role_permissions`** - Clear permissions from categories, channels or roles
   - `category/channel/role`: Source category, channel or role to clear permissions from

-  - *Note: The bot cannot manage (clone) roles which are at the same level or above any roles the bot has*
-  - *Note: Discord blocks bots from manging permissions for roles that have moderator capabilites.
-You will have to manage these manually*
+- **`/sync_channel_perms`** - Sync permissions for all channels in a category with the category's permissions
+  - `source_category`: Category whose permissions will be synced to all its channels

 ## Contributing